 Residence Hall Policies: ResLife Manual

-Alcohol is permitted in the living rooms and kitchens of the Apartments on Grace as long as one member of the apartment is at least 21 years of age.
+Apartments on Grace: Alcohol is permitted in the living rooms and kitchens of the apartments if one member is at least 21 years old.
 Apartment residents under the age of 21 may not consume, possess, or be in the presence of the illegal use of alcohol in residence halls.

 Students are prohibited from storing or possessing empty alcohol containers in rooms, suites, or bathrooms.
 If empty alcohol containers are found in residence halls, staff will assume that the residents of the room or suite and any students present in the space are or were in possession of alcohol and have a shared responsibility for the containers.
 All residents and involved students may be subject to disciplinary or Student Accountability follow-up, including fines.